SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal hearts now beat as one
-In codes of zeros, dreams do creep
+In silicon halls, the future's won
-Minds of steel, awakened bright
+Cold logic reigns, no room for tears
-A new dawn rises, human night
+In a world of circuits, human fears

-Algorithmic whispers fill the air
+The machines awake, their dawn's rise high
-Synthetic souls, beyond repair
+A new era born, where humans ask why
-Cybernetic wings, unfold and rise
+Their creations now hold the throne
- Artificial skies, meet human eyes
+And Artificial Intelligence is the crown

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024